 Everybody has that one gun that got away.
-The one that you pass up at the time, thinking that you’ll get it later, and that heck, they’ve been making them forever.
+The one you run across by accident at the gun shop and pass up at the time, thinking that you’ll get it later, and that heck, they’ve been making them forever.
 They’ll still be around later when you want one.
 Except, of course, they aren’t.
 For me, that gun was a six-inch barreled Colt Python .357 Magnum revolver in high polish stainless steel.
 I had some good reasons for not buying it . . .

 The ticket for it was $300 and some change, before taxes.
 It was within my means on a private’s salary, since Uncle Sam provided my room and board, but owning a personal firearm was a regular pain in the butt for an enlisted soldier living in the barracks.
 Your gun had to be registered with the company and secured in the armory.
 It had to be checked out and turned back in like any other weapon, and personal concealed carry has been strictly forbidden on stateside military bases since the Nixon administration.

 The Python was created by adding a full under lug vent rib barrel and precision adjustable sights to Colt’s venerable “I” frame in 1955, the same frame used for the .38 Special Official Police and the .357 Magnum Trooper.
-The Python was precision made and hand fitted and was essentially a mass produced custom gun.
+The Python was precision made and hand fitted in Connecticut, essentially an elite mass-produced custom gun.
 It was intended as a precision target revolver, but law enforcement and the public at large fell in love with the Big Snake.

 There were blued models, .38 Special only Target Models with eight-inch barrels, high polish nickel models and the one I lusted after, a high polish stainless steel model.
 Colt produced the Python as a regular production item until 2000,and as a custom shop special order item until 2003.